 For the next couple years, Ed trained in various schools and styles in the great north west.
 After searching and testing many styles and instructors, Ed began training with Sifu Al Dacascos in Wun Hop Kuen Do Kung Fu…

-Overall, Ed comments that this was his favorite style and instructor.
+Overall, Ed comments that Wun Hop Kuen Do was his favorite style and Grand Master Al his favorite instructor.
 During this time he lead the project of assisting Sifu Al in compiling all the Wun Hop Kuen Do techniques into a handbook that consolidated his lifelong of learning in the martial arts.
-"I spent hundreds of hours directly with Sifu Al detailing out each technique so we could archive them in a master handbook."
+“I spent hundreds of hours directly with Sifu Al detailing out each technique so we could archive them in a master handbook.”

-Ed was also one of his lead instructors over the next nine year period and worked with Grand Master Dacascos as a protege student.
+Ed was also one of the Grand Master’s lead instructors over a nine year period and worked with Grand Master Dacascos as a protege student.